Ololosha6/Game-Dev-Tycoon-Mod/README.txt

 To get the full effect of the mod, you have to start a new save game in Game Dev Tycoon.

+Warning: Thanks to DzjengisKhan's and LineLiar's new shiny compatibility checking sensor in their ExpansionPack Mod, you can only play through this epic mod, when you don't have the ExpansionPack Mod selected as blue on your Mod menu.

 Release Notes:

 November 8, 2013: